 Measures such as training programs and codes of behaviour can and should be supported by the measured use of technology to proactively address possible misconduct, to flag possible ethical issues and to help ensure compliance with regulatory requirements.

 Marketing, in addition to high-profile advertising campaigns and digital marketing campaigns run out of head office, occurs in an ever-increasing variety of channels, including emails from agents, marketing collateral produced by local area franchisees, information supplied verbally by call centre staff — and many, many more.

 At Simple, we argue there should be 5 lines of defence in marketing compliance and risk management.

 One of those should be the use of an MRM platform that builds compliance into your marketing processes, makes marketing activity visible to approvers, stores approved assets and provides an audit trail.

 Get the checklist: 10 Steps to Mastering Marketing Compliance

 But new technology — such as artificial technology can now be harnessed to help streamline and reduce daily compliance burdens, and even to predict in near-real time when standards are in danger of being breached.

 With the full knowledge of the workforce, AI can be applied to complement the traditional spot-checking practices of internal audit teams.
 For example, natural language processing can be enlisted to evaluate emails sent by third parties such as agents to identify possible misconduct or ethical breaches, and problems can quickly be identified and remedied.

 Technology can be used alongside cultural programs, industry education and process-based changes to extend the reach of marketing risk and compliance teams in a period when the volume of work through marketing teams is increasing, and to support ethical behaviour in the workplace.

-Simple’s intelligent marketing resource management system helps enterprise marketing teams and in-house agencies manage work and risk to create profitable customer experiences that drive growth.
+Simple’s Marketing Operations Cloud helps enterprise marketing teams and in-house agencies manage work and risk to create profitable customer experiences that drive growth.
 To find out how reach out to one of our representatives.